 The Company does not maintain a nominating committee or a committee performing a similar function due to the fact that Mr. Eder owns a controlling interest in the Company.
-The Board of Directors sits as a committee of the whole to consider any recommendations made by shareholders and/or other directors of persons to be directors of the Company.
-In determining whether to nominate any such person for election by the shareholders, the Board of Directors considers the experience of such person as it relates to the business of the Company, together with such person's age, reputation and ability to carry out the requirements to serve as a director of the Company.
-The Board of Directors does not have a policy with respect to diversity and does not specifically consider issues of diversity, such as gender, race, origin or sex when determining whether to nominate a person to be a director of the Company.
+The Board sits as a committee of the whole to consider any recommendations made by shareholders and/or other directors of persons to be directors of the Company.
+In determining whether to nominate any such person for election by the shareholders, the Board considers the experience of such person as it relates to the business of the Company, together with such person's age, reputation and ability to carry out the requirements to serve as a director of the Company.
+The Board does not have a policy with respect to diversity and does not specifically consider issues of diversity, such as gender, race, origin or sex when determining whether to nominate a person to be a director of the Company.

-During the fiscal year ended December 31, 2011, the Board of Directors held four meetings, the Audit Committee held four meetings and the Compensation Committee held one meeting.
-All directors attended every meeting of the Board of Directors and meetings of committees on which such director serves.
-The Board of Directors has adopted a policy that requires members of the Board of Directors to make every effort to attend each annual shareholders meeting.
-All then current members of the Board of Directors attended the 2011 annual shareholders meeting.
+During the fiscal year ended December 31, 2016, the Board held seven meetings, the Audit Committee held six meetings and the Compensation Committee held one meeting.
+All directors attended every meeting of the Board and meetings of committees on which such director serves, except Mr. Triedman who did not attend one Audit Committee meeting.
+The independent directors held one meeting.
+The Board has adopted a policy that requires members of the Board to make every effort to attend each annual shareholders meeting.
+All then current members of the Board attended the 2016 annual shareholders meeting.